Struktal/Struktal/README.md

 When deploying the application on an Apache web server, the following prerequisites have to be met:
 - PHP 8.2 or higher
 - MySQL or MariaDB database (or no database if it's not required by the application)
+  - When deploying the application with Docker, the database is already configured in the Docker Compose infrastructure

 If you want to deploy it as a Docker container instead, the following requirements hold:
 - Docker and Docker Compose need to be installed